raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 #### Attributes

 HTML elements can also have [attributes][attributes].
 Attributes are key-value pairs that modify the contents of HTML elements, or provide additional information about the element itself.
-For example, when we use the `<a>` tag to create an **a**nchor, or hyperlink, we have to provide the desitination in the `href` attribute.
+For example, when we use the `<a>` tag to create an **a**nchor, or hyperlink, we have to provide the destination in the `href` attribute.
 Edit `hello.html`:

 ```html
 <h1>Hello World!</h1>